GoogleCloudPlatform/opentelemetry-operations-python/docs/examples/cloud_trace_exporter/README.rst

     :language: python
     :lines: 1-

-* Run a more advanced example that uses features like attributes, events and links
+* Run a more advanced example that uses features like attributes, events, links, and batching

 .. literalinclude:: advanced_trace.py
     :language: python